Aleksey-Pokrovskiy/Easy-RDS-Session-Tool/README.md

 INSTALLATION
 ------------
-1. Download or extract the file Easy_RDSST_4.exe from the archive
+1. Download and extract the file Easy_RDSST_4.exe from the zip archive
 2. Run the file, then choose whether to install the program for yourself or for all users on the PC
 3. Leave the default installation directory or select your own